-When you’re looking to get cheap life insurance, there are steps to take towards secure lower insurance rates from the company.
-Completing these steps and tips can help you save money on those life insurance plans.
+Completing these steps and tips can help you save money on life insurance plans.

-Being a smoker is going to drastically increase your chances of being declined for life insurance coverage if you have any additional health complications on your medical record.
+Smoking drastically increases your chances of being declined for life insurance coverage, especially if you have any additional health complications on your medical record.

-If you want to get the lowest premiums for your insurance plan, just quit the bad habit.
-So recommendation number one will be to stop using tobacco altogether, or else you’ll end up with premiums twice the rate of non-users.
+If you want to get the lowest premiums for your insurance plan, just quit the habit.
+Our recommendation is to stop using tobacco altogether or prepare to search hard for coverage and pay double the rate of premiums of non-users.